Frequently Asked Questions

 Kindle is ignoring my custom font.

 This is expected.
-Kindle uses its own font rendering system and overrides custom fonts in all ebooks, regardless of the tool used to create them.
-This is the same behaviour in Vellum, Atticus, and every other book formatting tool.
+Kindle uses its own font rendering system and overrides custom fonts in all ebooks, regardless of the tool used to create them — it's the same in every book formatting app.

 Your custom fonts will display correctly in Apple Books, Kobo, and most other ebook readers.